 OSSIPEE, N.H.
 (AP) -- Former employees of a dog breeder testified Monday that her home's floors were covered in dog urine and feces, and a police K9 officer said the property was such a mess it looked as though it had been burglarized before 84 Great Danes were seized in June.

-Christina Fay was charged in June with animal cruelty after authorities say they found 84 dogs living in filth and suffering from sores, infections and other health problems in her Wolfeboro home.
+Christina Fay went on trial Monday on 12 misdemeanor animal cruelty charges brought after the dogs were found living in filth and suffering from sores, infections and other health problems.